The Fantastic Umbrella Factory in South Kingstown, Rhode Island

 The Inside Scoop, North Kingstown, Rhode Island

 Then on to the Piece De Resistance- The Inside Scoop in North Kingstown.
 Having lived and traveled around this country, this is my favorite ice cream.

 All their ice creams are homemade.
 My favorite flavors are the Coffee Oreo and Chocolate Brownie.
-They also have good sorbet and ice cream cakes.
-To add a little adventure to the trip, take a look in the windows of Ernie’s Mower Shop next door.
-Another great day of adventure in RI.
+They also have good sorbet and ice cream cakes — another great day of adventure in RI.